Best Dolby Vision TVs Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Dolby Vision TVs you can buy in 2021.

-Dolby Vision promises a subtler, more sophisticated image than a standard HDR10 picture because it uses dynamic metadata encoded into each frame of a movie for a more accurate picture.
-HDR10, the most common HDR format, only adds static metadata to each scene.
+Dolby Vision is a version of HDR that promises a subtler, more sophisticated image than a standard HDR10 picture because it uses dynamic metadata encoded into each frame of a movie for a more accurate picture.
+HDR10, the most common alternative HDR format, only adds static metadata to each scene.

-When it comes to TV manufacturers, the majority support Dolby Vision HDR but one notable absentee from the list is Samsung.
+When it comes to TV manufacturers, the majority support Dolby Vision HDR with LG, Sony, Philips and Panasonic offering the biggest choice of hardware.
+One notable absentee from the list is Samsung.
 It has decided to go down its own route with its rival HDR10+ format.

 Dolby Vision TVs can vary in price so we've rounded up the best to suit a range of budgets...

 This state-of-the-art Sony flagship is one of the best Dolby Vision TVs we've ever clapped eyes on.
 The petite 48in OLED panel is the perfect size for most living rooms and features a design that wows with an ultra-slim bezel.

 Those premium looks are matched by premium performance, thanks in part to the presence of Sony’s X1 Ultimate processor.
 Images are punchy, natural and packed with an incredible level of detail, especially in the darker areas.
 Motion is handled beautifully – and with a deftness that eclipses the five-star LG CX OLED (below).

 The presence of Google's Android TV platform serves up a superb app offering including Netflix, Amazon Prime Video, Disney+, Google Play Movies & TV and Rakuten, all in 4K and HDR (Dolby Vision in the cases of Netflix and Disney+).